-José Luis Castro is the President & CEO of Vital Strategies, where he has led a rapid expansion of Vital Strategies’ portfolio, working with governments to tackle the world’s leading killers, primarily in low- and middle- income countries.
+José Luis Castro, FRSA is the President & CEO of Vital Strategies, where he has led a rapid expansion of Vital Strategies’ portfolio, working with governments to tackle the world’s leading killers, primarily in low- and middle- income countries.
 The organization now reaches into 73 countries and has touched the lives of more than 2 billion people.

 Mr. Castro is a notable expert in global health and public health management.
 Under his leadership, Vital Strategies has led the design and implementation of several groundbreaking public health initiatives.
 In 2017, the launch of the Resolve To Save Lives initiative, focused on preventing deaths from epidemics and cardiovascular disease, was recognized by Devex as one of the 10 most important moments in global health that year.
 Similarly, the Civil Registration and Vital Statistics program’s (CRVS) joint proposal with Plan International for the MacArthur Foundation’s 100 & Change initiative was cited by the Center for High Impact Philanthropy as one of the 11 global “best bets” for philanthropic investment.

-Mr. Castro also currently serves as the Executive Director of The International Union Against Tuberculosis and Lung Disease and from 2017-2019 served as the first President of the NCD Alliance, a network of over 2,000 civil society organizations in more than 170 countries dedicated to combating the global non-communicable disease epidemic.
+Mr. Castro served as the first President of the NCD Alliance from 2017-2019, a network of over 2,000 civil society organizations in more than 170 countries dedicated to combating the global non-communicable disease epidemic.